 Administration, Faculty, and Staff

-Todd F. Ambrosia, DNP, MSN, FNP-BC, FNAP, is Dean of Phillips School of Nursing.
-Prior to joining PSON, Dr. Ambrosia was the Associate Dean for Graduate Programs at the University Of Miami School Of Nursing and Health Studies, as well as the Director of the Division of Family Primary Care at the University Of Maryland School Of Nursing.
-Dean Ambrosia is deeply involved with several national and international health organizations, and travels abroad annually to speak and volunteer his clinical expertise.
-He is a Board Certified Family Nurse Practitioner, with a clinical focus on Adolescent and Young Adult Health.
+Dr. Todd F. Ambrosia is the Dean of Phillips School of Nursing.
+Prior to joining PSON, Dr. Ambrosia was the Associate Dean for Graduate Programs at the University of Miami School Of Nursing and Health Studies, as well as the Director of the Division of Family Primary Care at the University Of Maryland School Of Nursing.
+He is deeply involved with several national and international health organizations, and travels abroad annually to speak and volunteer his clinical expertise.
+Dr. Ambrosia is a Board Certified Family Nurse Practitioner, with a clinical focus on Adolescent and Young Adult Health.
 His scholarly interests include technology enhanced curriculum development, reducing caregiver burden, and initiatives aimed at reducing health risk in young men.
-Dean Ambrosia is a Distinguished Fellow of the National Academies of Practice, an Ambassador of the United States National Health Service Corps, and a Bravewell Fellow in Integrative Medicine.
-He is a member of several nursing organizations, most notably, the Advanced Practice and Education Committees of the International Council of Nurses, and the American Academy of Nurse Practitioners.
+Dr. Ambrosia is a Distinguished Fellow of the National Academies of Practice, an Ambassador of the United States National Health Service Corps, and a Bravewell Fellow in Integrative Medicine.
+He was selected as the 2017 AACN-Wharton Executive Leadership Fellow for Nursing by the American Association of Colleges of Nursing and The Wharton School, University of Pennsylvania.
+Dr. Ambrosia is a member of several nursing organizations, most notably, the Advanced Practice and Education Committees of the International Council of Nurses, and the American Academy of Nurse Practitioners.

 Bernice Pass-Stern is Assistant Dean, Student Services and Institutional Effectiveness.
 She has worked at the School for over 30 years and, prior to that, worked as an administrator for the nursing department at Mount Sinai Beth Israel.
 Dean Pass-Stern is a member of Phi Beta Kappa, Rho of New York chapter.
 She holds two masters degrees: one in education and one in training.
 She is a Program Reviewer for the New York State Board of Regents, visiting other colleges as part of a site team, to ensure compliance with Regents standards.
 She is also very active in community service: she serves as Regional Faculty in Basic Life Support for the American Heart Association, currently responsible for mentoring and overseeing the BLS CPR Program at New York Presbyterian Hospital.
 Dean Pass-Stern is also the Director of Medical Training for the New York City Auxiliary Police Program, providing First Aid and CPR classes to the auxiliary police volunteers on a bi-weekly basis.